jaxxstorm/leebriggs.co.uk/_posts/2024-03-23-why-public-k8s-controlplane.md

 ---
-title: "Why the hell is your Kubernetes control plane public?"
+title: "Why the hell is your Kubernetes API public?"
 layout: post
 category: blog
 tags: